 The Government Procurement Review: United Kingdom

-The PCR, UCR and CCR do not apply to Scotland, which has its own procurement legislation, while the Defence Regulations apply throughout the United Kingdom.)
-The key procurement legislation applicable in Scotland is similar to that in the rest of the United Kingdom: the Public Contracts (Scotland) Regulations 2015; the Procurement (Scotland) Regulations 2016; the Utilities Contract (Scotland) Regulations 2016; and the Concession Contracts (Scotland) Regulations 2016, all of which came into force on 18 April 2016.
+The PCR, UCR and CCR do not apply in Scotland, which has its own procurement legislation.
+(The Defence Regulations apply throughout the United Kingdom.)
+The key procurement legislation applicable in Scotland is similar to that in the rest of the United Kingdom and comprises the Public Contracts (Scotland) Regulations 2015; the Procurement (Scotland) Regulations 2016; the Utilities Contract (Scotland) Regulations 2016; and the Concession Contracts (Scotland) Regulations 2016.

 The Cabinet Office (part of Her Majesty's Treasury) has responsibility for central government procurement policy; it and the Crown Commercial Service (CCS), an executive agency of the Cabinet Office, publish guidance notes and procurement policy notes (PPNs) on a range of issues.
 In Northern Ireland, policy and guidance are issued by the Central Procurement Directorate, and the Welsh Minister for Finance and Government Business has issued the Wales Procurement Policy Statement.
 The Scottish Ministers issue guidance under the equivalent Scottish legislation.

 Formal legal challenges to procurement decisions are made in the High Court.
 However, less formal options exist.
-The Cabinet Office's Public Procurement Review Service6 allows bidders to make complaints, and the SBEE Act reinforces this by providing a statutory basis for its procurement investigations and enabling the investigation of procurement processes and practices of certain contracting authorities by a government minister.
+The Cabinet Office's Public Procurement Review Service11 allows bidders to make complaints and the SBEE Act reinforces this by providing a statutory basis for its procurement investigations and enabling the investigation of procurement processes and practices of certain contracting authorities by a government minister.
 Bidders can also refer matters to NHS Improvement, where the contracting authority is a Clinical Commissioning Group or NHS England.
-NHS Improvement may use its investigation and enforcement powers under the Procurement, Patient Choice and Competition Regulations (No. 2) 2013 to prevent or remedy breaches of procurement law, and can even declare arrangements for the provision of NHS healthcare services ineffective if there has been a serious breach.
+NHS Improvement may use its investigation and enforcement powers under the Procurement, Patient Choice and Competition Regulations (No. 2) 2013 to prevent or remedy breaches of procurement law and can even declare arrangements for the provision of NHS healthcare services ineffective if there has been a serious breach.

 Year in review